0xDBFB7/covidinator/documents/notes/Paper.md

 #### Exposure time

-Both Yang and [] arbitrarily chose a 15-minute exposure against H3N2.
+Both Yang and [] (apparently arbitrarily) chose a 15-minute exposure in their tests.
 To determine the effectiveness against airborne particles, and to minimize the power required in a dwelling phased-array beam, we must first establish the required duration of exposure.

+As opposed to chemical inactivation, where the time dependence is dominated by viscous fluid dynamic effects [Hirose 2017], or ionizing radiation, where a certain dose of photons must be absorbed,

 As a damped, driven oscillator, the ring-up time of the virus depends on the Q factor.
 Yang et al. state the Q of H3N2 to between 2 and 10, so at 8 GHz the steady-state amplitude should be reached in well under 1 us.